 Objectively, both groups lost 10 minutes, despite being told they had a full 60 minutes to read and subjectively, Group 1, with a visiting friend, lost a whopping 20 minutes!
 When you average this out over a week, a month or a year, it’s a whole lot of time lost.

 This study got me thinking about the different ways we can prevent time loss because when you’re running your own business time is precious and rarely does it feel as if there’s enough of it to go around.
+Effective calendar management is critical to maximise your time.
 Here are some ideas which will prevent you from losing time.

 - Instead of spreading your meetings throughout the day, try and schedule them back to back.
 A client of mine achieves this stacking approach by choosing a centrally located venue, and he meets everyone there, thereby pushing the time loss on to other people!